varunkumargande/one-line-story-game/README.md

 **Test Cases:**
 Implementing Test Cases.

+**Much More Mobile Responsiveness:**
+80% is acheived but required some efforts to test in all devices.

 **Note:**
 This whole application is done in 16 hrs.
 So there is a scope for code improvement